MicrosoftDocs/sql-docs/docs/sql-server/synapse-link/synapse-link-sql-server-change-feed.md

 - Change publishers are responsible for consuming the work in the queue, serializing the changes to CSV format, and then writing the serialized data to the landing zone in Azure Storage, in an Azure Data Lake Storage Gen2 container.
 - The commit thread is responsible for committing batches to the landing zone, once all writes for that batch have completed.

-For more information on the landing zone, see [Azure Synapse Link for SQL Server landing zone](/azure/synapse-analytics/synapse-link/sql-server-2022-synapse-link#landing-zone).
+For more information on the landing zone for Azure Synapse Link for SQL Server, see [Azure Synapse Link for SQL Server landing zone](/azure/synapse-analytics/synapse-link/sql-server-2022-synapse-link#landing-zone).

 An administrator of SQL Server can enable Azure Synapse Link on a table that is empty, or one that already contains data.